-I've been working for Market Vets for a few years now, in a part-time role.
+I've been working for Market Vets for over four years now, in a part-time role.
 I have school-age children so was happy to be offered a weekend day as one of my work days, when childcare is free for me in the form of my husband!
-Alan was also very helpful in suggesting I work an evening surgery on my other long day, but start later so I could drop the kids at school first.
+They were also very helpful in suggesting I work an evening surgery on my other long day, but start later so I could drop the kids at school first.
 The practice does try and be accommodating of family life in this way.

 I've generally found the practice to be very supportive of my personal development - there is no limit to CPD funding so long as it can be justified.
 I started volunteering with BSAVA in my spare-time and have been allowed to take some days off to attend Council meetings without having to use up holiday allowance, which has enabled me to do this.

 The working environment is very good - the practice is well equipped and the nursing team are very competent and great to work with.
 I number colleagues amongst my friends.
 I am given clinical freedom in my work and new ideas are encouraged.
 I feel confident we are giving a good service and good value for money to our patients and clients, most of whom appreciate us!

 No practice is perfect but I would definitely take the job again, even with hindsight!
 I would recommend the practice to colleagues.

 I started working at Market Vets in 2012 as a veterinary care assistant and was encouraged to continue on and start my veterinary nursing training.
 I received a lot of support from everyone at the practice whilst studying, particularly from the other nurses and the vets.
 The management were very good during this period as college days were included in my working week so the training did not impact on finances which is always a plus!